apache/nuttx/README.txt

   distclean

-    Does 'clean' then also removes all configuration and context files.
+    Does 'clean' then also removes all configuration, dependency, and other context files.
 This essentially restores the directory structure to its original, unconfigured stated.

   Application housekeeping targets.
 The APPDIR variable refers to the user application directory.
 A sample apps/ directory is included with NuttX,